 • Eat small meals more frequently: Instead of 3 large meals, eat smaller, more frequent meals.
 This approach can be gentler on your body, especially when your mouth is healing.

-What Not To Do After Tooth Extraction 🚫
+What Not to Do After Tooth Extraction 🚫

 To ensure your healing process after a tooth extraction is as smooth and swift as possible, it's crucial to avoid certain actions that can disrupt recovery.
 Here are key things to steer clear of: